oyt9306/RePIC/README.md

 You can run the `gradio_example_4_concept.ipynb` notebooks for **visualization with pre-generated captions** without installing the environmental settings.

-> 📌 Note: We curated the database and query images for a 4-concept setting, all evaluation images are credited to [RAP-MLLM](https://arxiv.org/abs/2410.13360).
+> 📌 Note: We curated the database and query images for a 4-concept setting; all evaluation images used for 2-concept settings are credited to [RAP-MLLM](https://arxiv.org/abs/2410.13360).

 Feel free to try it out!